 - The strip shingle is a basic shingle with a strip of material (usually 3 times the length to height in proportion) with cutouts or tabs.
 The most common strip shingle is the 3-tab strip shingle.

 Three-tab shingles have cutouts or tabs that are lined along their lower edges.
-This means that each shingle looks like three different pieces, but they’re actually one large piece.
-This type of shingle design remains the most popular and economical means of covering a roof today because it covers more ground.
+This means that each shingle looks like three different pieces, but they’re one large piece.
+This type of shingle design remains the most popular and economical means of covering a roof.
+The three-tab shingle, after all, covers a lot of ground.

 Apart from the different asphalt shingle varieties and designs, there’s also no shortage of colors to choose from to put on your roof.
 The color choices have expanded since the inception of asphalt shingles, and your choices depend on what you want for your home and what matches its style.